|Nutrition Facts (per serving)|

 Admittedly, crème de mûre is not the easiest liqueur to find, though it is not impossible.
 If you're not having any luck, there are a couple of substitutes:

-- Black Raspberry Liqueur: Blackberries and black raspberries have a very similar flavor, as do the liqueurs made from the fruits.
-This means that you can get away with using a black raspberry liqueur like the popular Chambord when making the bramble.
+- Black Raspberry Liqueur: Blackberries and black raspberries have a very similar flavor, as do the liqueurs made from the two fruits.
+That means you can get away with using a black raspberry liqueur such as the popular Chambord.